New home buyers will pay for that new Canadian lumber tariff

 "They rely on imports," said Steve Rustja, a vice president at Canadian lumber company Weston Forest.
 "Who is going to end up paying for it?
 Ultimately it'll be the U.S. consumer."

-Builders argue that higher prices will translate into a slowdown of construction activity that could cost 8,000 U.S. jobs and $500 billion in lost wages.
+Builders argue that higher prices will translate into a slowdown of construction activity that could cost 8,000 U.S. jobs and $500 million in lost wages.

 Related: Who knew Trump would go after Canada?

-Note: --An earlier version of this story gave an incorrect figure for the amount of lost wages projected by home builders.